Juanduino/THE-GEM/README.md

  This is a PAR light project based on the high-current controller M4SUBDRV (https://github.com/Juanduino/THE-DIMMER_M4SDRV_V1)

- The CREE LED´s is one of the most advanced horticultural light emitters on the market.
+ The CREE XLAMP LED´s is one of the most advanced horticultural light emitters on the market.
 They have a huge umol/w output.
 (Source: https://www.cree.com/led-components/media/documents/CreeXLampHorticultureFeatureSheet.pdf)

  One controller can inject current into 4 seperate channels of up to 6 amp per channel.
 Furthermore there is a 5th WHITE LED channel, with a MOSFET on the lamp, which is controlled by the MCU.
 Each WHITE LED is driven @350mA x 6 LED´s per board = 2.1 amp.